simplesamlphp/simplesamlphp/modules/saml/docs/sp.md

 `isPassive`
 :   Send a passive authentication request.

+`IDPList`
+:   List of IdP entity ids that should be sent in the AuthnRequest to the IdP in the IDPList element, part of the
+    Scoping element.

 `saml:Extensions`
 :   The samlp:Extensions (an XML chunk) that will be sent in the login request.